-If you have equity in your home from your mortgage payments or a rise in the value of your home, you can take advantage of it for low-cost easily accessible money.
-A home equity line of credit, or HELOC, is money you can borrow against the equity in your home.
+A home equity line of credit, or HELOC, allows you to borrow against the equity of your home at a low cost.
 Unlike a mortgage or home loan, it's a flexible line of credit and you can use it only when you need to.

 * For mortgages of at least $500,000 with down payment under 20%.